joway/django-geofield/README.md

         points_matched = Point.objects.filter(position__geoprecise=pos.position.geohash)

-    The '__geoprecise' will find all points have the same geohash.
+    The '__geoprecise' lookup will find all points have the same geohash.

 6. If you want to query the points in expand area to eliminate the geohash's marginal error, you can :